202C-Pilot/202C-Master-Course/forums-class-discussions.md

 Prompts for Discussion

-* What makes analyzing your audience and purpose so important for technical writers?
+* What makes analyzing your audience and purpose so important for technical communicators?
-* How might inattentiveness to audience and purpose affect different writing genres and situations? (e.g. resumes, instructions, reports, etc.) What might the consequences be?
+* How can analyzing your audience and purpose contribute to successful communications?
-* How might analyzing your audience and purpose contribute to more successful communications?
+* What types of problems can an inattentiveness to audience and purpose create?
+What might the consequences be?

 ## Class Discussion 4.
 Reading: Researching Your Subject